element-hq/element-web/docs/theming.md

     }
 ```

 `username-colors` is expected to contain 8 colors. `avatar-background-colors` is expected to contain 3 colors.
 Both values are optional and have fallbacks from the built-in theme.
+These are exposed as `--username-colors_0`, ... and `--avatar-background-colors_0`, ... respectively in CSS.